 I like to cook my grains in the pressure cooker, if you have not tried it before, check out this post all about cooking grains in the pressure cooker.

 What if I'm not ready for 100% whole grain?

 Serve white rice for about 25-75% of the base.
 Start small.
 Make a batch of white rice or noodles and a small batch of farro.
 Mix them together for the base.
 Then build from there.
 I want you to have success in adding whole grains, if you aren't ready to go all the way, 25% is better than 0%.
 Let's do this!

 Vegetarian and Vegan Options

 This is a simple, easily adjustable recipe.
 Omit the salmon.
-I like to replace with tofu or even sauteed mushrooms.
-If you are vegan, sub the feta for a vegan cheese, and make adjustments for the tsatsiki recipe below as well.
+I like to replace it with tofu or even sauteed mushrooms.
+If you are vegan, sub the feta for vegan cheese, and make adjustments for the tsatsiki recipe below as well.

 Caramelizing onions isn't hard, but it does take a little time.
 I always make a big batch and store them in the fridge.
 I love the milder, deeper flavor of a good caramelized onion.
 If you aren't fond of onions, caramelized would be a good place to start.

 I like to make mine in 8-inch egg pan I have.
 I don't use nonstick often, but this is one of those cases.
 Slice about 4 cups sliced yellow onions.
 Heat pan over medium-low heat.
 Once it is heated, add olive oil.
 Give this about 60 seconds to heat then add onions.
 Sprinkle the onions with about 1 ½ teaspoons salt.
 Allow this to cook over low heat, stirring occasionally until the onions have reduced and started to caramelize.
 I normally go a little darker on my caramelization but didn't have time this day.
 They still tasted amazing though.